2%

 In Enilive biorefineries, biofuels (such as SAF and HVO diesel) are produced by subjecting raw materials to a series of physical and chemical processes.
 Waste, residues and vegetable oils arrive at the biorefineries via ships and tankers and are stored in tanks before undergoing two treatments: a physical one to remove impurities and a chemical one that leads to their actual conversion into biofuels.

-During the first treatment, critical components are physically removed from the bio-feedstocks to ensure the efficiency of the Ecofining™ section, whose technology has been developed by Eni in collaboration with Honeywell UOP.
-Specifically, solid residues and gums (phospholipids) are eliminated through washing and centrifugation in the degumming section, while metals are removed via an adsorption system using bleaching earths in the bleaching section.
+During the first (physical) treatment, components critical to the Ecofining™ section, a technology developed by Eni in collaboration with Honeywell UOP, are removed from the bio-feedstocks.
+In particular, solid residues and gums (phospholipids) are eliminated through oil washing and centrifugation processes in the degumming section, while metals are subsequently removed in the bleaching section via an adsorption system based on specific materials (bleaching earths).

-The oil obtained, free from metals, gums, and solid residues, then undergoes the second treatment, the chemical process, Ecofining™, which consists of two stages: hydrodeoxygenation, which removes oxygen and residual impurities, including nitrogen, and isomerisation, which converts n-paraffins into isoparaffins with suitable cold-flow properties.
+The resulting oil, free of metals, gums and solid residues, then passes to the second (chemical) treatment: Ecofining™.
+This process consists of two stages: hydrodeoxygenation, which eliminates oxygen and residual impurities (including nitrogen), and isomerisation, which transforms n-paraffins into isoparaffins with suitable cold flow properties.

-The feedstock used in biorefineries mainly consists of triglycerides and fatty acids, which, through these two stages, are converted into hydrocarbons (isoparaffins), giving the final product properties very similar to fossil-based diesel.
-Hydrogenation ensures the complete removal of oxygen, whose presence in biogenic products would otherwise promote the formation of bacterial colonies and gums.
-HVO (Hydrotreated Vegetable Oil) diesel is therefore free from these issues, and it can be used in pure form in diesel engines.
+The oils fed into the bio-refineries are primarily composed of triglycerides and fatty acids which, through these two stages, are transformed into hydrocarbons (isoparaffins), giving the product characteristics that are entirely similar to those of fossil diesel.
+Thanks to hydrogenation, total oxygen removal is achieved; its presence in products of biogenic origin would promote the formation of bacterial colonies and slime.
+HVO (Hydrotreated Vegetable Oil) diesel is therefore free from these issues and can also be used in its pure form in diesel engines.

-Starting from the end of 2024, by implementing appropriate plant modifications, particularly to the isomerization unit, the tank farm and the logistics facilities, the Gela biorefinery has been integrating SAF production alongside HVO diesel, bio-naphtha, and bio-LPG.
-In 2026, the production of sustainable aviation fuels will also be extended to the Venice Porto Marghera biorefinery, thanks to a targeted investment plan.
+Since the end of 2024, through the implementation of suitable plant modifications, specifically to the isomerisation unit, the tank farm and the logistics facilities, the Gela biorefinery has integrated the production of SAF alongside HVO diesel, bio-naphtha and bio-LPG.
+Furthermore, in 2026, the production of sustainable aviation fuels will also be extended to the Venice bio-refinery, thanks to a targeted investment plan.

 In January 2025, Enilive announced the start-up of the first plant dedicated to the production of SAF (Sustainable Aviation Fuel) at its biorefinery in Gela, Sicily.
 This SAF is 100% biogenic and can be blended with conventional jet fuel in concentrations of up to 50%.
 The Gela plant has a capacity of 400,000 tonnes per year, accounting for nearly one-third of the expected SAF demand in Europe in 2025 (according to Wood Mackenzie data) following the entry into force of ReFuelEU Aviation.